 4. Power Up

 Connect the supplied power adapter to the Wireless Router.
 Use only the power adapter provided.
 Using a different one may cause hardware damage.
+Power up by pressing the rear-mounted power switch IN.

 5. Check the LEDs